 Our A Level students achieve high academic success both in absolute and value added terms.
 The majority of our students go on to university, including Oxford and Cambridge, either immediately or after choosing to “take a year out”.
 Some use A Levels as a route into employment, an apprenticeship or further education.

-The Sixth Form has a Head and Deputy Head Boy and Head and Deputy Head Girl system.
-Sixth Formers are encouraged to become prefects and undertake a wide range of duties within the school.
+The Sixth Form has two Head of schools and Deputy Head of school system run by the Sixth Form.
+Sixth Formers are encouraged to undertake a wide range of duties within the school.
 They are active members of a successful House system within the school.
 In addition there is a Sixth Form Committee who help the smooth running of the Sixth Form and plan and manage events such as the May Ball.

 The Sixth Form common room is a bright informative working area with a clear focus on working during independent study lessons.
+The students have access to 60 laptops and 25 computers in the Sixth Form area.
 The students are supported by their own vending machine, fully equipped kitchen area and enjoy a range of social events throughout the year which have included celebration events at the end of each term, Sixth Form Christmas and Easter quizzes, leavers assembly and a May Ball.